 Filing for Disability in New York: Social Security and SSI

 While Social Security disability insurance (SSDI) and Supplemental Security Income (SSI) are administered by the federal government according to federal law, in New York State, there are differences in the approval rates and in the amounts of the SSI monthly payment.
-Whether you've filed a disability claim in New York or you're about to file a claim with Social Security and you live in New York, here are some answers to questions you may be asking.
+And employees for the State of New York play a hand in deciding whether you're disabled.

-You can file for disability by visiting a local field office, calling the Social Security call center, or by going online.
+You can file for disability by visiting a local field office, calling the Social Security call center, or by going online:

 Local field office.
 There are 126 Social Security field offices in Social Security's New York Region.
 To find the one nearest you, use Social Security's field office locator.

 Applying online.
 If you're filing for SSDI, you can complete the whole application online at www.ssa.gov/benefits/disability/.
+If you're filing for SSI, you can start the SSI application online, but Social Security will contact you to finish your application, either over the phone or in person.

 What Are My Chances of Approval for Disability in New York?

 New Yorkers have a slightly better chance of getting approved for disability benefits than other Americans, at every stage of the process.
-In 2021, at the initial application stage, the approval rate for initial disability applications in New York was 37%.
-The approval rate at the reconsideration stage was 15%.
+In 2023, at the initial application stage, the approval rate for initial disability applications in New York was 41%.
+The approval rate at the reconsideration stage was 17%.

 Stage of Application